 This post contains affiliate links, which means I may earn a commission (at no extra cost to you) if you click through and purchase.
 As an Amazon affiliate I earn from qualifying purchases.
 Thanks for your support.
 Read the full disclaimer.

-Shibori tie-dye is something I’ve never tried before – until now.
+Shibori tie-dye is something I’d never tried – until now.

 I decided to try the arashi method first.
 This arashi shibori technique , aka. pole-wrapping shibori, involves tightly wrapping the fabric around a pipe to create the resist dyeing pattern.